Livku2/Il2cpp-Anticheat-Bypass/README.md

 ### How to use

+Download the library from https://github.com/Livku2/Il2cpp-Anticheat-Bypass/releases/download/V1/libAntiCheatBypass.so

 You have to decompile the apk

-then go to the libs/arm64-8va folder and add this file
+then go to the libs/arm64-8va folder and add the anti-cheat bypass

 then go to smali/com/unity3d/player and open UnityPlayerActivity.smali